Compression via Pre-trained Transformers: A Study on Byte-Level Multimodal Data: Discussion

-Note that, similar to \citet{xue2022byt5}, we do not use a tokenizer, which has two reasons.
+Like \citet{xue2022byt5}, we do not use a tokenizer, which has two reasons.
 First, tokenizers are typically pre-trained per modality, and we want to rule out bad cross-modality transfer resulting from a bad tokenizer.
-Second, tokenization acts as a pre-trained ``pre-compression'' step (\citet{deletang2024language} make a similar comment).
+Second, tokenization acts as a ``pre-compression'' step (\cf \citet{deletang2024language}).
 This pre-compression increases information density in the context window at the cost of increasing entropy, which can make the prediction problem harder: \citet{lester2024training} even show that when using a strong neural-based pre-compressor (together with arithmetic coding) to train LLMs, training performance can collapse catastrophically.

 \paragraph{Limitations}